 Experienced with VIRGINIA STATE AND LOCAL GOVERNMENT GRIEVANCE PROCEDURES AND CASES—a category of Employment Law.
 Primary emphasis of practice is focused on saving the careers of state, local, and federal government employees in all occupations and positions all across Virginia through the effective use of administrative law processes when those careers are threatened by any kind of ADVERSE EMPLOYMENT ACTION, such as DISMISSALS AND OTHER DISCIPLINARY ACTIONS AND UNSATISFACTORY PERFORMANCE EVALUATIONS WHICH COULD LEAD OR HAVE LED TO TERMINATION of employment.
 Author of books covering protecting government/civil service/public employees from disciplinary and performance-based adverse employment actions.
-Also defend the licenses of Virginia-licensed professionals before state licensing boards, and represents students and teachers and professors at public schools, colleges, and universities involved in discliplinary proceedings.
+Also defend the licenses of Virginia-licensed professionals before state licensing boards, and represent students and teachers and professors at public schools, colleges, and universities involved in discliplinary proceedings.
 OFFERING FREE BRIEF INTIAL PHONE CONSULTATIONS AND REASONABLE FEES.